*Spoilers*

 Rost

-- was an outcast but didn’t seem to hold any ill-will towards the whacko Nora tribe for not allowing him back after he did them all a favor, and he literally died saving Aloy.
+• was an outcast but didn’t seem to hold any ill-will towards the whacko Nora tribe for not allowing him back after he did them all a favor

 Rost’s Rating: 9.5/10

-Sylens is high key a jerk and notably absent from the final battle instead choosing to wander around the desert.
+• notable absent from the final battle (chooses to wander around the desert instead)

 Sylens does tone his energy down to low key jerk levels after a bit.
 Furthermore, he teaches Aloy the lesson Rost was trying to teach her, which is that she needs to fight for someone besides herself.
 Only time will tell how badly he mucked things up now that he’s taken Hades hostage in his lantern.

-Also, Sylens telling Aloy she has two mothers: a dead woman and a machine will live rent-free in my head for a long time.
+Also, Sylens telling Aloy she has two mothers: a dead woman and a machine is iconic.

 Sylens Rating: 10/10